kyugorithm/TIL/README.md

 [VL_낭독체_001.zip](https://github.com/user-attachments/files/16045170/VL_._001.zip)

-Overall Score: 2.9 / 5
+Overall Score: 2 / 5

-Coding Test: 3.0 / 5
+Coding Test: 1 / 5

-The candidate managed to solve the coding problem with a functional solution but needed guidance to fully optimize it.
-While they showed logical thinking, the lack of immediate optimization awareness was a concern.
+The candidate struggled to explain their solution clearly and failed to demonstrate confidence in their approach.
+The implementation appeared unconventional and inconsistent, raising concerns about the originality of the solution.

-Technical Understanding: 2.8 / 5
+Technical Understanding: 2.5 / 5

-The candidate displayed a solid understanding of foundational concepts in computer vision but lacked depth in advanced areas.
-Their inability to explain attention mechanisms indicated a gap in understanding modern trends and key advancements in ML.
+The candidate exhibited a basic understanding of computer vision and machine learning concepts, including CNNs and attention mechanisms.
+However, explanations were often surface-level, with limited ability to address modern ML trends and advanced optimization strategies.
+Their knowledge of efficient deployment techniques and model optimization was insufficient for the L5 level.

-Project Experience: 3.0 / 5
+Project Experience: 2.5 / 5

-The candidate’s hands-on experience in multi-camera tracking and AI box deployment was notable.
-However, their problem-solving approach occasionally seemed exploratory rather than systematic.
-Additionally, they appeared less proactive in addressing certain challenges during the discussion.
+While the candidate has been involved in several projects, the overall impact and technical depth of their contributions were limited.
+Many solutions appeared exploratory and lacked systematic engineering rigor.
+The application of ML principles in real-world scenarios was functional but lacked innovation or standout results.

 Strengths:

-	•	Practical experience in ML projects with a clear focus on deployment and optimization challenges.
+	•	Hands-on experience in ML projects involving depth cameras and deployment.
-	•	Ability to communicate the overall workflow and key technical decisions effectively.
+	•	Adequate understanding of fundamental computer vision principles.

 Weaknesses:

+	•	Struggled with basic problem-solving during the coding test and lacked clear communication.
-	•	Limited knowledge of modern ML techniques, particularly attention mechanisms.
+	•	Limited knowledge of modern techniques like model quantization or advanced deployment practices.
-	•	Lack of advanced cloud experience (e.g., AWS deployment).
+	•	Projects lacked significant impact or innovation, with outcomes often driven by trial and error rather than strategic engineering.
-	•	Displayed a somewhat passive attitude during the interview, requiring significant prompting for deeper insights.
+	•	Displayed a lack of confidence and clarity during explanations.

 Recommendation:

-While the candidate demonstrates potential and relevant experience, the gaps in technical understanding of modern ML advancements and their somewhat passive engagement suggest they are not a strong fit for an L5 role.
-Overall, a weak no for this position.
+The candidate does not meet the expectations for an L5 position at our organization, particularly due to shortcomings in technical understanding and coding performance.
+Overall, a strong no for this role.